 For the purposes of this Regulation:

 2.1.
-"Communication module" means a component of an AECD designed for voice communication and to transmit data about an accident using Public Land Mobile Network (PLMN).
+"Communication module" means a component designed for voice communication and to transmit data about an accident using Public Land Mobile Network (PLMN).

 2.2.
-"Human/Machine Interface (HMI)" means a component or function of an AECD designed to allow the user to interact with the device, including by receiving visual information, obtaining visual information and introducing control commands.
+"Human/Machine Interface (HMI)" means a component or function of an AECD/AECC/AECS designed to allow the user to interact with the device, including by receiving visual information, obtaining visual information and introducing control commands.

 2.3.
-"Data exchange protocol" means the set of rules and agreements that define the content, format, time parameters, sequence and error checks in messages exchanged between an AECC or AECD and the devices of a PSAP.
+"Data exchange protocol" means the set of rules and agreements that define the content, format, time parameters, sequence and error checks in messages exchanged between an AECC/AECD/AECS and the devices of a PSAP.

 2.4.
 "Public/Private Safety Answering Point (PSAP)" means a physical location where emergency calls are first received under the responsibility of a public authority or a private organization recognized by the national government or responsible authorities.